kubegraf/kubegraf/README.md

 ./kubegraf
 ```

-### 📱 Mobile App (Android)
+### 📱 Mobile Apps

-KubeGraf is available as a mobile app for Android!
-The mobile app wraps the web UI using Capacitor, providing a native Android experience.
+KubeGraf is available as mobile apps for both Android and iOS!
+The mobile apps wrap the web UI using Capacitor, providing native mobile experiences.

+#### Android

 **Quick Setup:**
 ```bash